 - Only matters specified in this brochure are covered.
 Additional exclusions are listed in the General Exclusion section of this Plan.

-- You cannot claim services if your represent yourself.
+- You cannot claim services if you represent yourself.

-A member of the UCS Full Time bargaining unit can receive the $200 benefit if either the member or the member's wife/domestic partner has a child.
-Write or call the Fund Office to obtain a Maternity Benefit Claim Form.
+A member of the UCS Full Time bargaining unit can receive the $300 benefit if either the member or the member's wife/domestic partner has a child.
+Download the form or call the Fund Office at (800) 323-2732 to obtain a Maternity Benefit Claim Form.

-The Prescription Drug Co-pay and Physician Co-pay benefit allows the member of the UCS Full Time bargaining unit and UCS Retirees to combine co-pays for covered prescription and physician office visits.
-This means you can submit a maximum of $350 in Prescription Drug Co-pays or $350 in Physician Co-pays or any combination of both with a maximum annual reimbursement of $350.
+The Prescription Drug Co-pay and Physician Co-pay benefit allows the member of the UCS Full Time bargaining unit and UCS Retirees to submit for reimbursement once annually for physician office visit co-pays, prescription drug co-pays and other out-of-pocket costs associated with prescription drugs and physician/medical charges not covered by their regular plan(s) for themselves and their eligible dependents.
+This means you can submit a maximum of $400 in Prescription Drug Co-pays or $400 in Physician/Medical Co-pays or any combination of both with a maximum annual reimbursement of $400.
 Only one claim will be processed per calendar year.

-Complete the claim form and submit it with your itemized pharmacy printout and/or Explanation Of Benefits (EOB) from your health insurance carrier in one combined claim, when you have reached the maximum benefit of $350 for the current calendar year.
+Complete the claim form and submit with your complete itemized pharmacy printout and/or Explanation Of Benefits (EOB) from your health insurance carrier in one combined claim, when you have reached the maximum benefit of $400 for the current calendar year (January 1st - December 31st).
 If you do not accumulate the maximum allowed, submit your claim after December 31 for what you did pay.
 Deadline for claim submission is March 31 of the following year.

 Members of the UCS Full Time bargaining unit can submit for up to $150 per ear once every three calendar years towards the cost of a hearing aid, including charges for its fitting upon the recommendation of a physician or otologist.
-Submit your completed form with your paid bill and a copy of your doctor's prescription to the Fund Office.
-The fund does not pay for any repairs, replacement batteries or any appliances or expenses not recommended or approved by a physician or otologist.
+Submit your completed claim form with an itemized receipt of payment and an Explanation of Benefits (EOB) from your health insurance.
+The Fund does not pay for any repairs, replacement batteries or any appliances or expenses not recommended or approved by a physician or otologist.

 All CSEA members in good standing who are covered by the Employee Benefit Fund for one or more benefits are automatically enrolled in this program at no cost to the member or employer.
 Administered by Pearl Insurance, this program insures the member for trauma experienced during specific incidents while in pursuit of their occupational duties; i.e., criminal assault on the job, hostage situations, and accidental death related to an assault.
 There are specific benefit amounts paid dependent upon conditions explained in the program booklet.

 Criminal Assaults while in pursuit of his/her occupational duties and resulting in at least 10 consecutive workdays absent from work immediately following the incident.
-Submit a completed Workplace Security claim form along with copies of the filed police report signed by the investigating officer which has been reported, in person, within 48 hours of incident, a medical statement certifying the extend of injuries and proof of immediate medical attention.
-The plan will use the NYS Penal Law, Article 120 as the guidelines for determining assault for all claims.
+Submit a completed Workplace Security claim form along with copies of the filed police report signed by the investigating officer which has been reported, in person, within 48 hours of the incident, a medical statement certifying the extent of injuries and proof of immediate medical attention.
+The Plan will use the NYS Penal Law, Article 120 as the guideline for determining assault for all claims.